rhaleblian/backstep/README.md

 ## Building using this repo

-NOTE: files will be installed into `/usr/local`.
-If you have anything precious there, take measures.

-Create an empty build directory and sylink this repo into it as a subdir:
+Create an empty build directory and symlink this repo into it as a subdir:

     mkdir my-build-dir
     cd my-build-dir
     ln -s /whereever/you-put/this-repo/backstep .

+Also create a file `env` here which defines PREFIX, the installation prefix for all packages as per configure's --prefix option.

+    echo 'export PREFIX=/opt/backstep' > env

 Run the Phase 0 build script from the root of your build directory: